Frequently Asked Questions

 Will I see the same veterinarian each time I bring my pet to the VMTH?

-You can request a specific veterinarian when you make your appointment with the CAPE service and, when possible, we will accommodate your needs.
+You can request a specific veterinarian when you make your appointment and, when possible, we will accommodate your needs.
 Due to the dynamic nature of the service, and individual schedules, we cannot always fulfill these requests.
 We make every effort to ensure consistent patient care, even if the same clinician does not see you and your pet.

 Does your service make housecalls?

-The Companion Avian and Exotic Pet Service can arrange a home/site visit on an as-needed basis.
+The Companion Exotic Animal Medicine and Surgery Service can arrange a home/site visit on an as-needed basis.
 We do not maintain a regular field service, so scheduling this type of visit requires prior discussion and planning with our faculty.
 We generally provide this service to clients who maintain large collections of exotic animals and find it impractical to transport all their pets to the VMTH.
 This service is also beneficial to breeders and large collection clients who are interested in having their facility assessed with regards to husbandry issues.

-Can the veterinarians on the Companion Avian and Exotic Pet Service provide the primary care for the animals of my nonprofit organization?
+Can the veterinarians on the Companion Exotic Animal Medicine and Surgery Service provide the primary care for the animals of my nonprofit organization?

-Yes.
-The Companion Avian and Exotic Pet Service can provide all aspects of veterinary care for the animals cared for by your nonprofit organization.
-We can provide services for your organization's animals at the VMTH or we can visit your facility and provide (limited) onsite care.
+Yes, we can provide all aspects of veterinary care for the animals cared for by your nonprofit organization.
+We can provide services for your organization’s animals at the VMTH or we can visit your facility and provide (limited) onsite care.
 We can offer protocols for husbandry, nutrition and preventative care, as well as providing regular health checks of your animals.
 Individual animals requiring diagnostic work-ups or medical treatment will receive the same high level of care available to all patients presented to our service.
-Please contact the Companion Avian and Exotic Pet Service to discuss the potential veterinary needs of the animals under your nonprofit organization's care.
+Please contact us to discuss the potential veterinary needs of the animals under your nonprofit organization’s care.

 My rabbit, rat, chinchilla, etc. has fleas, what should I do?

 Birds and reptiles do not get fleas but they can sometimes get other external parasites, such as mites.
-Effective mite medications are also by prescription-only and can be prescribed by Personnel.
-Again, we do not recommend that you buy an over the counter medication because birds and reptiles require different doses of medications than other species and some of these medications may be toxic to some species.
+Effective mite medications are also by prescription-only and can be prescribed.
+Again, we do not recommend that you buy an over-the-counter medication because birds and reptiles require different doses of medications than other species and some of these medications may be toxic to some species.

 My bird is feather picking.
 What causes feather picking in birds?
 What can I expect if I come to the veterinarian for help?